Responding to gendered violence

 “I attend coordination meetings in my township to share information about what healthcare services we can offer and build relationships with other service providers.
 Recently the local legal clinic has referred survivors to us for reproductive healthcare.”

 Together with other organisations, we offer pathways and choices.
-The client is always in control of what they want to do, whether that’s pursuing legal action or seeking other types of help, whenever the time feels right.
+The client is always in control of what they want to do, whether that’s pursuing legal action or seeking other types of help.

 Addressing the social norms that give rise to gender-based violence

 MSI is a proud advocate for gender equality.
-Recognising that this will only come about with large-scale systemic change, we use our global reach, our partnerships, and our trusted reputation to create change on every level.
+Recognising that this will only come about with large-scale systemic change, we use our global reach, our partnerships, and our trusted reputation to create positive changes on every level.

 Part of this work is challenging the harmful policies, norms and practices that restrict bodily autonomy and normalise violence.